Vadym79/AWSLambdaJavaDockerImage/README.md

 The code example include storing and retrieving product from the Amazon DynamoDB.
 I put Amazon API Gateway in front of my Lambdas.

-I made all the test for the following use cases:

-- Lambda function without SnapStart enabled
-- Lambda function with SnapStart enabled but without usage of Priming
-  -- doesn't currently work for AWS Custom Runtimes, so for GraalVM Native Image
-- Lambda function with SnapStart enabled but with usage of Priming (DynamoDB request invocation and if possible proxing the whole web request)
-  -- doesn't currently work for AWS Custom Runtimes, so for GraalVM Native Image

 # Installation and deployment

 Install Java Coretto 21  (https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/amazon-linux-install.html